 PIMP pads can be washed periodically during your cycle or all at once at the end, which ever is more convenient.
 As long as your cloth pads are stored in a dry, breathable place, you can wash them at your leisure.
 Just fold and snap your used pad into its self-contained pouch and toss it in the hamper.
 When you’re ready to wash your pads, unsnap and throw them in the wash.

 Most of the patterns we offer are chosen with stain camouflaging in mind so many will show little or no staining.
 Yippie!
-If you're particularly concerned about stains, we suggest choosing primarily black, brown or red colored pads.
-Although some light staining is common after a few uses, most women are pleasantly surprised how clean and fresh their pads look even after years of use.
+If you’re particularly concerned about stains, we suggest choosing primarily black, brown or red colored pads.
+Some fabrics, such as lighter-colored organic flannels, can be more prone to staining due to the low-impact, eco-friendly dyes used in certified organic fabrics.

 To treat stains, dampen the pad with water, sprinkle or squirt your chosen eco-friendly stain remover directly on the stain and let stand for a few minutes before tossing in the wash.
-We highly recommend Oxo Brite – an environmentally friendly stain remover that works by dissolving proteins, so it won't fade your pad’s styling pattern.
-We offer a free 1 oz. sample with any order.
-Just remember this rule: DON'T USE BLEACH.
-It'll damage the waterproof material and bring about your pad’s untimely demise.
-Tip: Double check that your detergent doesn't contain bleach so that you don't inadvertently damage your pads.
+We highly recommend Oxo Brite – an environmentally friendly stain remover that works by dissolving proteins, so it won’t fade your pad’s styling pattern.
+Just remember this rule: DON’T USE BLEACH.
+It’ll damage the waterproof material and bring about your pad’s untimely demise.
+Tip: Double check that your detergent doesn’t contain bleach so that you don’t inadvertently damage your pads.